doclin-dev/doclin/extension/README.md

-# vstodo README
+# doclin README

-This is the README for your extension "vstodo".
+This is the README for your extension "doclin".
 After writing up a brief description, we recommend including the following sections.

 ## Features